Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 And for outdoor enthusiasts passionate about hiking, nature, wildlife, conservation and good times in nature – they’re the same!

-That’s why in this article we’re going to ignore this distinction and include parks from both categories on our list of the ten best national parks to visit in Romania.
+this distinction and include parks from both categories on our list of the ten best national parks to visit in Romania.

 Retezat National Park, one of Romania's natural wonders

-Of the 30 parks we used several criteria – other than the beauty of their nautral landscapes – on a scale 1-10 (highest) to decide which of the 30 national parks to include on our list and make it easier for you to decide which ones to visit:
+Of the 30 parks we used several criteria – other than the beauty of their natural landscapes – on a scale 1-10 (highest) to decide which of the 30 national parks to include on our list and make it easier for you to decide which ones to visit:

-2. biodiversity based on the diversity and number of plants, birds and animal species that can be found here
+- biodiversity based on the diversity and number of plants, birds and animal species that can be found here

-3. accessibility which refers to how convenient it is to get there (by public transport or car), accommodation options in the area, tourist info points and ease of visiting the park
+- accessibility which refers to how convenient it is to get there (by public transport or car), accommodation options in the area, tourist info points and ease of visiting the park

 Two main reasons for that.

-First, Romania’s tourist potential (including cultural heritage and historic attractions) is severely underdeveloped and underfunded which is why our country has very few tourist numbers compared to Bulgaria or Hungary, despite having much more to offer...
+which is why our country has very few tourist numbers compared to Bulgaria or Hungary, despite having much more to offer...

 Second, public transport in Romania (roads in rural areas or mountainous region and connections through train and busses) is, once again, severely underdeveloped and a constant complaint against our politicians.
-In the mountains you'll find narrow roads in poor conditions.
+In the mountains, you'll find narrow roads in poor conditions.
 So renting a car or going with a hiking guide who knows the roads well is your best choice.

 But if you have any questions, want to customize one of our hiking tours or need help with planning your trip, don’t hesitate to contact us – we’re happy to help!